Islanders win shootout after losing Lehner

 Lehner’s departure came on the controversial play that forced overtime when Jean-Gabriel Pageau scored.

-The tying goal occurred nearly eight minutes after Ryan’s tip-in made it a one-goal game.
+The tying goal occurred nearly eight minutes after Zack Smith’s tip-in made it a one-goal game.

 Before Ottawa tied it, the Islanders took a 4-2 lead on goals by Nelson, Devon Toews, Anders Lee and Ross Johnston.

-Note: EditorsNote: New 4th graf; goal correction in 9th; fixes in 13th, 14th